ionworks/Ionwizard/Quick_start/image_installation.md

 General:
 - Curl is required to fetch the Docker image.
-While curl should be installed on most systems.
-Older operating systems might require a manual install.
+While curl should be installed on most systems, older operating systems might require a manual install.
 - Docker must be installed and running to use the containers.

 MacOS: